 One of the splendid additions to the cabin was a loft, which he added long before his granddaughter was born.
 The wooden stairs leading up to it always creaked with each step taken, reminding her presence in the upper room, was strictly forbidden.

 “It was musty,” her grandfather said, “full of cobwebs and old junk.”

 He had redone the bedroom downstairs, for Lily’s visits overnight.

 She recalled the pleasant surprise of opening the guestroom for the first time.
-A splendid array of delicate pastel colors filled the room.
-In the middle, an Oak bed frame was covered in a queen-size quilt; patterns of hand-stitched red poppies adorned the linen.
+A splendid array of delicate pastel colours filled the room.
+In the middle, a queen-size quilt covered an Oak bed frame covered in patterns of hand-stitched red poppies adorned the linen.
 The bed complimented the interlocking pine logs, which framed the home.
-Lily’s favourite accessory was a gathering of tinted bottles with strings of lights.
-When plugged in, sparks seemed to dance off the walls, reminding Lily of the lightening bugs.
+Lily’s favourite accessory was a gathering of tinted bottles with strings of illumination.
+When plugged in, sparks seemed to dance off the walls, reminding Lily of lightning bugs.
 Although she treasured the charming room, the mystery surrounding the loft attracted her upstairs.